NordicWayInterchange/interchange/README.md

 To set up all the containers simeltaneously, use docker-compose.

-The ```docker-compose.yml``` describes the setup of four different docker images, and the local network. bridge 'elknet'.
+The ```docker-compose.yml``` describes the setup of four different docker images, and the local network bridge 'elknet'.
 The images are:
  * Postgis
     * Holds the PostGIS database.
 Performs lookups and logging.